phanfeld/voebbradar/README.md

 A lightning-fast, terminal-native application to search the Berlin Public Library (VÖBB) network for physical books.

 This tool bypasses VÖBB's clunky, stateful frontend and slow catalog APIs.
-It combines the speed of the OpenLibrary REST API for exact metadata matching with a robust, headless Playwright scraper to check live shelf availability across Berlin—directly from your terminal.
+It combines the speed of the undocumented Goodreads JSON autocomplete API with a brilliant localized translation bridge and a robust, headless Playwright scraper to check live shelf availability across Berlin—directly from your terminal.

-All vibe-coded in 2h.
+All vibe-coded, so beware.

 ## ✨ Features

-- **Blazing Fast Metadata:** Uses OpenLibrary to resolve Title, Author, and Language in milliseconds before ever touching the library catalog.
+- **Blazing Fast Metadata:** Uses the lightweight Goodreads JSON API to resolve Title and Author in milliseconds.
+- **The "Rosetta Stone" Translation Bridge:** Automatically traverses Goodreads Work IDs to discover the localized titles (e.g., German, Spanish) of foreign books so you actually find what the library stocks.
 - **Foolproof Scraping:** Bypasses legacy UI limitations by parsing the structured DOM, safely ignoring false positives like e-books, audiobooks, and incorrect languages.
 - **Smart Proximity Sorting:** Pins your preferred local branches to the very top of the results list.
 - **Condition Reporting:** Isolates specific shelf conditions (e.g., "Wasserschaden", "Bestellt") into a clean, separate column.
+- **📋 To-Read Manager & Auto-Scanner:** Maintain a local reading list.
+Press `s` at any time to unleash a background worker that scans your entire list against the VÖBB catalog and populates the UI with live, local hits.
 - **Sleek TUI:** Built with Textual for a modern, responsive, and mouse-friendly Command Line Interface.

 ### To be added